Coastal Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 28, 2021

 Over/Under Insights

-- Coastal Carolina and its opponents have combined to score more than 52 points in all six games this season.
+- Coastal Carolina and its opponents have gone over the current 52-point total in all six games this season.

 - Troy's games have gone over 52 points in only one opportunity this season.

-- The combined points per game average of the two teams, 71, is 19.0 points greater than Thursday's over/under.
+- The two teams combine to average 71 points per game, 19.0 more than the total in this contest.

-- This contest's total is 15.3 points more than the 36.7 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 36.7 points per game, 15.3 fewer than this contest's over/under.

-- Chanticleers games this season feature an average total of 61.5 points, a number 9.5 points higher than Thursday's over/under.

-- The 52 over/under in this game is 1.2 points above the 50.8 average total in Trojans games this season.

 Coastal Carolina Stats and Trends

-- In Coastal Carolina's seven games this season, it has four wins against the spread.

-- The Chanticleers have an against the spread record of 4-0 in their four games as a favorite of 18.5 points or more so far this season.
+- So far this season, the Chanticleers have been installed as favorites by an 18.5-point margin or more four times and are 4-0 ATS in those contests.

-- Coastal Carolina's games this year have gone over the total in two out of six opportunities (33.3%).
+- Coastal Carolina's games this year have hit the over two times in six opportunities (33.3%).

-- Coastal Carolina is 4-2 against the spread and 6-1 overall in games when it scores more than 19.6 points.

-- Coastal Carolina is 4-2 against the spread and 6-1 overall when the team picks up more than 285.9 yards.
+- When Coastal Carolina scores more than 19.6 points, it is 4-2 against the spread and 6-1 overall.

-- This year, the Chanticleers have three turnovers, 14 fewer than the Trojans have takeaways (17).
+- The Chanticleers have turned the ball over three times this season, 14 fewer than the Trojans have forced (17).

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.